 Modern slavery statement

-This statement on slavery and human trafficking is made pursuant to section 54 of the Modern Slavery Act 2015.
+This statement on slavery and human trafficking is made pursuant to Section 54 of the Modern Slavery Act 2015.

-This statement was approved by the Board of Wheatley Housing Group on 31 August 2016.
+This statement was approved by the Board of Wheatley Housing Group on 25 August 2022.

 About our Group

 We are committed to the highest ethical standards of business and ensuring there is no slavery or human trafficking in any part of our business or supply chain.
-Each entity in our Group complies with applicable human resources legislation and the national minimum wage.
+Each entity in our group complies with applicable human resources legislation and the national minimum wage.

 Our supply chain, due diligence and risk

-We are committed to developing the economies of the areas we work in and build strong relationships with local suppliers.
+We are committed to developing the economies of the areas we work in and building strong relationships with local suppliers.
 We operate solely within Scotland and do not have a large global supply chain.
 Our procurement is subject undertaken within the context of a wide range of legislative and regulatory requirements, including procurement the Public Contracts (Scotland) Regulations 2015, The Procurement (Scotland) Regulations 2016, Procurement Reform (Scotland) Act 2014 and the Housing (Scotland) Act 2001.

 We have assessed our risk of exposure to slavery and human trafficking as low.

 We will ensure that relevant sections of our workforce understand the risk to our business from slavery and human trafficking and are equipped to identify and respond in situations where they suspect bad practice.
 We have our Protecting People a policy framework in place to support our staff identifying vulnerable people and have staff training for this also.

-- Recruitment Policy
+- Recruitment Policies;

-- Employee Code of Conduct
+- Employee Code of Conduct;

-- Group Procurement Policy
+- Procurement Policy and Strategy;

-- Group Whistleblowing Policy
+- Whistleblowing Policy;

-- Group Anti-fraud, Bribery and Corruption Policy
+- Anti-fraud, Bribery and Corruption Policy;

-- Group Scheme of Financial Delegation.
+- Scheme of Financial Delegation; and